Our Verdict

 Our Analysis and Test Results

-Sitting at just under 30mm with an 8.3mm drop, the Sense Ride 5 is a stable shoe with great weight distribution.
+Sitting at just under 28 mm with a measured 9 mm drop, the Sense Ride 5 is a stable shoe with great weight distribution.
 The cushion is responsive and springy, though the shoe's body is a bit wide, which can make the overall ride feel mushy if it doesn't fit your feet correctly.

 Traction